 - This phase is much like brainstorming – starting off with all ideas on the table and narrowing down to a concrete plan of attack by the end of the phase (as well as filtration through the many sub-phases).

-- As in any stage of any process, communication is paramount.
-Specifically, transparent conversations between everyone involved in the software development. i.e. stakeholders, end users, and the project team – should be frequent.
+- As in any stage of any process, communication is paramount, so most developers use Scrum tools to enhance team collaboration.
+Specifically, transparent conversations between everyone involved in the software development. i.e. stakeholders, end-users, and the project team – should be frequent.

 - This step largely speaks for itself.
 This phase is where the designers and coders design the software both front- and back-end.
 System analysts will also contribute to the design to ensure proper functionality throughout the user experience.